Legal Brand Guidelinesfebruar 2023

 I’d like to feature Trustpilot in my Google Ads, how can I get approval to do this?

 You can ask for permission to feature Trustpilot in your Google Ads by emailing your CSM, who will submit an internal request on your behalf.

-When using our Brand it’s very important to us that you do not misuse it.
+It’s very important to us that you don’t misuse our brand.
 Examples of misuse include using: